 During the journey, our Tour Director May introduced us to all sides of her culture.
 In her hometown of Phitsanulok, she explained that over 90% of the population in Thailand is Buddhist.
 It’s no wonder then, that Buddhist philosophy has a huge impact on the modern Thai way of life.
 The teachings translate to a peaceful, gentle, and easygoing nature.

 In Chiang Mai, the capital of Thailand’s mountainous northern region, we had the opportunity to speak with a Buddhist monk.
 Pra K.K., who has been a monk for 12 years, shared what it means to practice Buddhism at Wat Suan Dok.
 “Buddhism is a philosophy, a way of life, and anyone can follow its tenants,” he said.
 “A Buddhist investigates how to live a peaceful and happy life, and is constantly searching for truth,” he explained.

 He went on to detail how monks study the teachings of Buddha.
 They undergo threefold training to find balance in the key areas of wisdom, virtue, and the mind.
 I was surprised to learn that although monks have few belongings while living at a temple, they may use some modern technology—seeing one with a smartphone isn’t all that uncommon!

-A Buddhist’s life is one dedicated to gratitude.
+A Buddhist’s life is dedicated to gratitude.
 “When people visit temples, they are doing so to pay respect to Buddha,” the monk explained.
 “They are actually thanking the Buddha for his instruction, not praying or worshipping.”
-This experience learning about the key beliefs of Buddhism gave us all a new appreciation for the temples we visited during this trip.
+This experience learning about the key beliefs of Buddhism gave us all a more complete understanding of the temples we visited during this trip.